ps-actions-sandbox/ActionsFundamentals/hol/03-Staged-deployments.md

 ## Summary

 In this lab you have learned to create and protect environments in GitHub and use them in a workflow.
-You have also learned to conditionally execute jobs or steps and to chain jobs using the `needs` keeword.
+You have also learned to conditionally execute jobs or steps and to chain jobs using the `needs` keyword.

 You can continue with the [README](../README.md#part-4--cicd-and-automation).